jrydberg/service-registry/README.md

 The client should do a initial query to get the seed set of service instances.
 After that, it should regulary re-query the instance set.
 The re-query intervals should be determined by SLAs.

-# Configuration:

-Below is an example configuration:

-    name: sr-sto-1
-    port: 3222
-    liveness: 300
-    cluster:
-      sr-sto-1:
-        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
-        port: 3222
-      sr-ash-1:
-        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
-        port: 3222
-      sr-lon-1:
-        host: ec2-NN-NN-NN-NN.compute-1.amazonaws.com
-        port: 3222

-Here's a short description of the variables:

-* `name` defines the name of the local node in the cluster.
-There must be a node in `cluster` for this node.
-* `port` sets the listen port of the service.
-* `liveness` specifies for how long a service instance should live before being expired, unless updated.
-* `cluster´ defines the replication cluster.

 # Internals